aurvadahana/aurvadahana.github.io/_posts/2024-07-06-vishnu-sahasranama-bgd-1.md

 ### 1. विश्वम् / Viśvam - Full in all respects

+**ॐ विश्वाय नमः**

 Here at the outset the all-round fullness and perfection of Bhagavān is delineated by the word 'Viśvam'.
 This word is derived from the root 'विश्' (to enter) with the addition of the 'क्वन्' suffix according to a grammatical rule in the sense of 'He enters’ (all the parts) [[1.1]](#f11).
 In the Mokṣadharmaparva, Pañcaśikha explains this word 'Viśam' to Saṃyama as follows:

 "O the king of Kasi!
 They say Bhagavān is ‘Viśvam' because He enters all the worlds.
 O King!
 (And because of this) they also say that the worlds themselves are called 'Viśvam' " [[1.2]](#f12)

+<div id="ff2r" style="position: absolute; left: -9999px;">Placeholder</div>

 It is propounded that Bhagavān is perfect and full to the brim with reference to His essential nature, form, qualities and glory, all of which are natural, unexcelled, superior and auspicious.
 The word Viśvam denotes entirety and it is quite fitting that the fact of Bhagavān being the possessor of unlimited and immense glory is declared in the beginning.
 'Viśvam' is in the neuter gender.
 As it is the name of Viṣṇu, one may expect it to be in masculine gender.
-But the gender of a word is determined by usage and not by grammar alone.
+But the gender of a word is determined by usage and not by grammar alone. [[f2]](#ff2), [[f3]](#ff3)

-<div id="ff2r" style="position: absolute; left: -9999px;">Placeholder</div>
+<div id="ff4r" style="position: absolute; left: -9999px;">Placeholder</div>

 Some opine that the word ‘Viśvam' which generally connnotes 'effect' is here used to denote the cause.
-This view cannot stand; because Bhagavān alone is the primary and direct import of all the names here both by etymological derivation and conventional usage; It is incorrect to adopt the view that Bhagavan is only the secondary import of the names. [[f2]](#ff2)
+This view cannot stand; because Bhagavān alone is the primary and direct import of all the names here both by etymological derivation and conventional usage; It is incorrect to adopt the view that Bhagavan is only the secondary import of the names. [[f4]](#ff4)

 There are others who explain that the word 'Viśvam' connotes the identity of Brahman and the Universe.
 To explain — the word 'Viśvam' does not signify identity.
-It may be argued that identity can be arrived at as in the case of the Aupaniṣada Mantras - 'Tattvamasi' etc. - where there is co-ordination of two words 'Tat' and ‘Tvam' and the identity of the two is postulated.
+It may be argued that identity (Sāmānādhikaraṇya) can be arrived at as in the case of the Aupaniṣada Mantras - 'Tattvamasi' etc. - where there is co-ordination of two words 'Tat' and ‘Tvam' and the identity of the two is postulated.
 Our reply is that that argument cannot be applied here.
 Firstly there is no co-ordination of two words.
 Secondly all are proper names each of which is an independent unit and they are not conducive to the idea of identity.
 Again there is a difference in the genders of names as for example 'Viśvam' which is in the neuter gender, and 'Viṣṇu' which is in the Masculine gender.
 This theory (about aikya) has been already refuted by us in this work itself and also in several other places elsewhere.
 We can see that the entirety or fullness that is depicted here is elaborated by all the names beginning with 'Viṣṇu'.

 <div id="tr2" style="position: absolute; left: -9999px;">Placeholder</div>

-### 2. विष्णुः / Viṣṇuḥ - One who pervads (all)
+### 2. विष्णुः / Viṣṇuḥ - One who pervads (all) [[f5]](#ff5)

+**ॐ विष्णवे नमः**

 This name connotes that Bhagavān pervades all that He possesses.
 He enters into all the sentient and non-sentient things that are His Wealth.
 The Śruti declares—